 Next Steps for MOMS

 Fetal surgery to repair spina bifida was pioneered at Vanderbilt University Medical Center in 1997.
-The earlier MOMS study was conducted from 2003 to 2010, when the National Institutes of Health ended the trial early after 183 surgeries based on clear evidence that the prenatal surgery was effective.
+The earlier MOMS study was conducted from 2003 to 2010, when the NIH ended the trial early after 183 surgeries based on clear evidence that the prenatal surgery was effective, Brock said.
 In total, 161 of these patients participated in the MOMS2 follow-up.

 “That’s the uniqueness of this study — the mere fact that we’ve been able to do it for so long.”